aptech/docs/docs/CR-plotSetTextInterpreter.rst

 ::

-    //Set the interpreter of axes
+    // Set the interpreter of axes
     plotSetTextInterpreter(&myPlot, "html", "axes");

     label_string = "β";

-    //Set the X-axis label
+    // Set the X-axis label
     plotSetXLabel(&myPlot, label_string);

 The code above will add the letter :math:`β` to the graph title.
 The HTML 'sup' tag will create superscript and the 'sub' tag will create subscript.
 For example: